ivangonzalez224/Hello-world/README.md

 In this project it can be seen all the files needed in order to add and set up a linter and to make sure that git ignore not relevant files.

-To get a local copy up and running, follow these steps.
+To get a local copy, follow these steps.

 ### Setup